mlstyszynski/techfest/README.md

 ### Lab tasks

-`L1-task1`: verify the full IPv4 underlay reachability within the  [section 1 topology](topologies/evpn-vxlan-techfest_topo1.png)
+`L1-task1`: verify the full IPv4 underlay reachability within the  [main topology](topologies/evpn-vxlan-techfest_topo1.png)

 `L1-task2`: provision and verify the overlay iBGP(spine1/spine2 as overlay route-reflectors)  with EVPN signaling at all DC-1 fabric nodes using the local ASN 64512 as shown on the diagram